stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 so let's get started.

-Typically, a *predicate* for a given type `t` is a new data type, indexed over `t`, the constructors of which only target as subset of possible values of `t`.
+Typically, a *predicate* for a given type `t` is a new data type, indexed over `t`, the constructors of which only target a subset of possible values of `t`.
 For instance, a predicate (sometimes also called a *view*) for non-empty lists would look as follows: